 The design has been made in Sketch, which is only available for Mac OS X. Download the app and use the free trial for this assignment.
+You can download the sketch file here.
 Windows users can view the dimensions of the design online and export the necessary assets via zpl.io/bAE5zdB.
 The login information is dept_frontendassignment and the password is F$Qu4RVD.

 How long do you have?

 You have 16 to 24 hours to complete the assignment.
 If no completion date has been agreed on with you, try to complete the assignment within a week.
 Put your code on GitHub (or Gitlab, Bitbucket etc.) and send us the link to your repository where we can find both the source code and the compiled version.
 That means no ZIP files.
 And please make sure that we can run the code on our computers by including a readme.